Thinking about having your toes in the golden sand of Palomino Beach? Well, that’s not surprising given that this place is paradise in Colombia.

 Can you surf at Palomino Beach?

-Yes, Playa Palomino is perfect for surfing beginners and improvers as the waves are not too large or fierce.
+Yes, Playa Palomino Colombia is perfect for surfing beginners and improvers as the waves aren’t too large or fierce.
 Palomino is by no means a surf town, but there are still a couple of places that offer surf lessons as well as board and equipment rental.
-If you want to book in advance, check out Dreamer Hostel.
-Otherwise, there are places on the beach that you can rock up to on the day and surf with.

 Where to stay on Playa Palomino

 Palomino has a lot of accommodation options, but only a handful are actually on or near the beach.
-If you know that you want to be laying on that golden sand beach every day or surfing the Caribbean waves, then you’ll likely want to book somewhere to stay nearby.
+If you know that you want to be laying on that golden sand beach every day or surfing the Caribbean waves.
+Then you’ll likely want to book somewhere to stay nearby.

 During the high season of December to May, I’d recommend booking as early as you can once you know your dates.
 Particularly on weekends and around national holidays, the best-rated hotels and hostels can be fully booked.